How to install SQL Server database for SonarQube

 sonar.jdbc.password

-We will update the user as sonar and provide the password.
+We will update the user as sonar and provide a password.

 Now under SQL Server, look for JDBC url.
 Uncomment the url after changing database name to SonarDB.
 We will also use localhost as the server location for SQL Server as our server is installed locally.
 In our case this becomes :